DjNemas/NetCupDynDNS/README.md

 The program will also allow the usage of environment variables.
 You can set them in your environment variables according to your OS.
+These will be stored in the `AccountInformation.json` file in case that file does not exist.

 The following variables are supported

 * NETCUP_API_KEY